Duryab333/AWS/Cloud_Projects/SecurityMonitoringSystem.md

 6)   Add a filter in Cloudwatch
 7)   Setup CloudWatch Alarm and SNS:
    The CloudWatch alarm goes off i.e. it detects when something's wrong/something exceeds a defined threshold, whereas SNS notifies i.e. it tells you that something has gone wrong.
--   Create a CloudWatch alarm: which is a feature and alert system which is designed to go off i.e. indicate when certain conditions have been met in our log group
+-   Create a CloudWatch alarm: which is a feature and alert system which is designed to go ON i.e. indicate when certain conditions have been met in our log group
 -   In Alarm Configure Actions: set notification service

 ### TroubleShooting for Error: